statgen/colocus-ui-vue3/README.md

 - the LDPanel component, which allows to set the correct radio button for the initial LD reference
 - the LocusZoom page, and this is what kicks off loading of the compare and region plots.

 This version of the code programmatically creates the compare container and plot, plus the region container and plots, including the gene panel.
 To accomplish this, we removed the static configuration data from the definitions in lz-layouts.
-Most of it was discarded, but we needed to use two static defintions (gene_selector_menu, and genes_layer_filtered), which we embedded in the LZPLot.vue file.
+Most of it was discarded, but we needed to use two static definitions (gene_selector_menu, and genes_layer_filtered), which we embedded in the LZPLot.vue file.
 We replaced the static definitions of the region plot and the gene panel with a programmatic approach.
 See the functions addRegionPanel() and addGenePanel in LZPLot for details.

 We also refactored almost everything except the template definitions and event handlers out of the main page view (LocusZoomView.vue), and into the composable lzPageHelpers.js.